IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 communications sessions.
 Such secure object can be safely handled by intermediaries in order to realize, for example, store and forward messaging.
 In the examples above, the encrypted instant messages or email messages would be the secure objects.
+Hop-to-hop security mechanisms may be susceptible to downgrade attacks (e.g., STARTTLS-secured SMTP has been downgraded by intermediate network nodes {{WaPo-STARTTLS}}) in which case end-to-end mechanisms are advised.

 The mitigations to the content exfiltration case regard participants in the protocol as potential passive attackers themselves, and apply